The PFR Pedagogy: How We Practice Getting Rich

 Validate with a decision system: Using data to see if the "gut feeling" holds up, and then implementing the decision system.

-Whether a student is simulating buying a house or getting a robo-advisor, the topic changes, but the system stays the same.
+Whether a student is simulating buying a house or getting a robo-advisor, the topic changes, but the decision system stays the same.
 As I share with my students, in this room, we are practicing getting rich.

 Math Intuition Over Formalization